-A lot of schemes have been proposed for bandwidth guaranteed fair scheduling on shared output links, as in the case that several flows share the same outgoing gateway.
+A lot of schemes have been proposed for bandwidth guaranteed fair scheduling on shared output links, such as several flows share the same outgoing gateway.
 These algorithms can be classified into three types: (1) Time stamp based.
-Time stamp based fair schedulers, such as WFQ [9] and WF^2Q [10], compute time stamps for each packet upon its arrival, and schedule packets in the order of the computed time stamps.
-They usually provide excellent fairness guarantees and perfectly emulate the ideal fairness models, such as GPS [8].
-However, due to the operation to sort packets in the order of their time stamps, time stamp based schedulers have high time complexity.
+Time stamp based fair schedulers, such as WFQ [12] and $WF^2Q$ [13], compute time stamps for each packet upon its arrival, and schedule packets in the order of the computed time stamps.
+They usually provide excellent fairness guarantees and perfectly emulate the ideal fairness models, such as GPS [11].
+However, due to the operation to compare time stamps of the head packets of all the flows, time stamp based schedulers have high $O(\log M)$ time complexity, where M is the number of flows.
 (2) Round robin based.
-The scheduling principle of round robin schedulers, such as DRR [11] and SRR [12], is to serve the flows one by one, so that each flow has equal opportunity of consuming bandwidth.
-Round robin based fair schedulers achieve O(1) time complexity, but have poor delay bounds, as each flow has to wait for all other flows before transmitting the next packet.
+The scheduling principle of round robin schedulers, such as DRR [14] and SRR [15], is to serve the flows one by one, so that each flow has equal opportunity to transmit packets.
+Round robin based fair schedulers achieve O(1) time complexity, but have poor delay bounds, as each flow has to wait for all other flows before sending the next packet.
 (3) Combination of both.
-Some recently proposed algorithms, such as BSFQ [13] and Stratified Round Robin [14], attempt to obtain the tight delay bound of time stamp based schedulers as well as the low time complexity of round robin based schedulers.
+Some recently proposed algorithms, such as BSFQ [16] and $Stratified\ Round\ Robin$ [17], attempt to obtain the tight delay bound of time stamp based schedulers as well as the low time complexity of round robin based schedulers.
 They usually adopt a basic round robin like scheduling policy plus time stamp based scheduling on a reduced number of units.
 These schedulers improve the time complexity by reducing the number of items that need to be sorted, but they still have long worst case delay due to the round robin nature.